ABCxFF/diepindepth/protocol/connection/api.md

 }
 ```

-> There is also a gamemodeless request that gives all servers, regardless of gamemode, `https://api.n.m28.io/endpoint/diepio/findEach` - this is no longer being used in production.
+> There is also a gamemode-less request that gives all servers, regardless of gamemode, `https://api.n.m28.io/endpoint/diepio/findEach` - this is no longer being used in production.

 ---